Field (mathematics): Classic definition

-Even more succinctly: a field is a commutative ring where 0 ≠ 1 and all nonzero elements are invertible under multiplication.
+Even more succinctly: a field is a commutative ring in which 0 ≠ 1 and all nonzero elements are invertible under multiplication.

-Alternative definition
+Alternative definitions

 Fields can also be defined in different, but equivalent, ways.
 One can alternatively define a field by four binary operations (addition, subtraction, multiplication, and division) and their required properties.
 Division by zero is, by definition, excluded.
 In order to avoid existential quantifiers, fields can be defined by two binary operations (addition and multiplication), two unary operations (yielding the additive and multiplicative inverses respectively), and two nullary operations (the constants 0 and 1).
 These operations are then subject to the conditions above.
 Avoiding existential quantifiers is important in constructive mathematics and computing.
 One may equivalently define a field by the same two binary operations, one unary operation (the multiplicative inverse), and two (not necessarily distinct) constants 1 and −1, since 0 = 1 + (−1) and −a = (−1)a.
 (Note: The a priori twofold use of the symbol "−" for denoting one part of a constant and for the additive inverses is justified by this latter condition.)